dbt-labs/jaffle-shop-classic/README.md

             meta:
               sensitive: true
     ```
+   You can refer to [dbt Project Architecture](https://docs.eks.octopus.engineering/explanations/dbt_project_architecture/#PII) doc for further information on handling PII.
 4) The `customers.sql` and `orders.sql` models are traditional warehouse models and should be in a `warehouse` directory with their respective `_docs.md` and `_models.yml` files.
 5) We use a package to test the structure of the dbt project called [dbt_project_evaluator](https://github.com/dbt-labs/dbt-project-evaluator) - this tests for lineage issues.
 One of its major checks is to see if staging models refer to other staging models which is normally not allowed.